saecki/zig-grep/paper/paper.typ

 - It is often mentioned as a successor to C.

 == Toolchain
 Installation was as simple as downloading the release tar archive, extracting the toolchain, and symlinking the binary onto a `$PATH`.
-There is also a community project named `zigup` which is allows installing and managing multiple versions of the zig compiler.
+There is also a community project named `zigup` @zigup which is allows installing and managing multiple versions of the Zig compiler.

 The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig` file.
-The configuration is written in zig itself and thus avoids a separate language just for the build system.
-The toolchain itself is also a C/C++ compiler which allows zig code to directly interoperate with existing C/C++ code.
+The configuration is written in Zig itself and thus avoids a separate language just for the build system.
+The toolchain itself is also a C/C++ @cppreference compiler which allows Zig code to directly interoperate with existing C/C++ @cppreference code.

 To start a new project inside an existing directory running `zig init-exe` will generate the main source file `src/main.zig` and the build configuration `build.zig`.
 The program can then be built and executed by running `zig build run`.

-The zig community also provides a language server named `zls`, which worked out of the box in neovim.
+The Zig community also provides a language server named `zls` @zls, which worked out of the box in neovim @neovim.
 There were some issues with type inference, and completion of member functions of generic types.
-And `zls` reporting no errors when the zig compiler would.
+In some cases `zls` would report no errors when the Zig compiler would.

 == Integers
 Zig has concrete integer types with a predetermined size regardless of the target platform.
 Commonly used types are:
 - unsigned: `u8`, `u16`, `u32`, `u64`
 - signed: `i8`, `i16`, `i32`, `i64`.
-But it also allows defining arbitrary sized integers like `i27`, or `u3`, up to a maximum bit-width of `65535`.
+But it also allows defining arbitrary sized integers like `i27`, or `u3`, up to a maximum bit-width of `65535` @zigdoc_integers.

 == Arrays and slices
-Zig arrays have a size known at compile time and are stack allocated, unless specified otherwise:
+Zig arrays @zigdoc_arrays have a size known at compile time and are stack allocated, unless specified otherwise:
 #sourcecode[```zig
     const explicit_length = [5]u32{ 0, 1, 2, 3, 4 };
     const inferred_length = [_]u32{ 5, 6, 7, 8, 9 };
 ```]

-Arrays can be sliced using the index operator with an end-exclusive range, returning a slice to the referenced array.
+Arrays can be sliced using the index operator with an end-exclusive range, returning a slice @zigdoc_slices to the referenced array.
 By default the slice is a fat pointer which is composed of a pointer that points to the memory address of the slice inside the array, and the length of the slice.
 #sourcecode[```zig
     const array = [_]u32{ 0, 1, 2, 3, 4 };
     const slice = array[1..3];